Hi all you cat buddies, Skye Blake here, with more great info I’ve found about feline litter box problems. Location is soooo important to us felines!

 - Have at least one box per cat on each level of your house

-- If you know where each cat in your household spends the most time, put at least one box in that room (e.g., living room, den, bedrooms).
+- Put at least one box in each room where your cat spends the most time (e.g., living room, den, bedrooms).
 This will help prevent guarding and attacks around the boxes.

-- Keep them in quiet areas away from traffic but still accessible for easy cleaning (e.g., bedrooms, but not closets)
+- Keep boxes in quiet areas away from traffic but accessible to clean (e.g., bedrooms, but not closets)

-- …but not so open that she feels vulnerable to attack.
-She needs to see everything around her and have escape routes
+- Place boxes where she can see everything around her and have escape routes

 - Corners can be a problem with not enough escape routes